leloykun/leloykun.github.io/content/ponder/blockmat-linear-attn/index.md

 ## Multi-Step Online Gradient Descent per Token

-Now, what if we want to take $n_h$ gradient descent steps per token?
+Now, what if we take $n_h$ gradient descent steps per token?

 To do this, we can follow the procedure outlined in the DeltaProduct paper where they:

-1. Recurrently generate $n_h$ intermediate tokens for each input token (including the input token itself),
+1. Recurrently generate $n_h$ key-value pairs for each input token,
-2. Calculate the key-value pairs for each intermediate token,
-3. Update the state using the key-value pairs, and
+2. Update the state using $n_h$ the key-value pairs, and
-4. Discard the outputs except for the last one to maintain the number of tokens.
+3. Keep only the final key-value pair and discard the rest.

-So, instead of updating the state only once per token, we update the state $n_h$ times per token.
+So instead of updating the state only once per token, we update the state $n_h$ times per token.
 And to get the final state for each token $S_N$, we expand equation $(1)$ above:
 $$
 \begin{align}
 S_N =